sunflowersoft/hudup-ext/3_implementation/bin/net/hudup/core/resources/readme.txt

 --------------------
 Hudup product is the recommender framework dedicated to scientists and software developers who create or deploy recommendation solutions and algorithms in e-commerce and e-learning.
 Current version of Hudup is ${version}.
 The last built date is March 30, 2020.
-Hudup framework is composed of three modules:
+Hudup framework is composed of three systems:
 1. The infrastructure to set up recommendation algorithms.
 2. The evaluation system to measure recommendation algorithms according to metrics.
 3. The simulation environment to execute and test recommendation algorithms before deploying them in real-time applications.